Less workplace, more workspace – how we’ll be working everywhere

 FUTURE-PLANNING = FUTURE-PROOFING

 Of course, your people are as much a part of the change as any, so how can they prepare, too?
-Well, you’re going to be creating an environment in which forward-planning and organisational skills are key, so if your workforce isn’t schooled around its ability to do just that, get ready to get uncomfortable with future-planning.
+Well, you’re going to be creating an environment in which forward-planning and organizational skills are key, so if your workforce isn’t schooled around its ability to do just that, get ready to get uncomfortable with future-planning.
 The flipside of their being more flexible is that they may have to be more contactable away from the office, and that invariably results in conflicts for some as the domino effect of planning for work leads to changes in the home.
 The concept of being ‘out-of-office’ may cease to exist for some of your staff as the office becomes less a place and more a time, following people home and popping up at weekends.

 HOW CAN BUSINESS CHANGE EXPERTS HELP?